Guide to Accounts Receivable Factoring

 Recommended: Business Cash Management: Tips for Managing Cash

-How to Qualify for Accounts Receivable Factoring
+How to Qualify for Accounts Receivable Factoring?

-With accounts receivable financing, the invoices serve as collateral, making it an attractive form of borrowing for businesses without strong credit histories.
+With accounts receivable factoring, the invoices serve as collateral, making it an attractive form of borrowing for businesses without strong credit histories.
 To qualify, you simply need to have outstanding invoices from reliable customers.
 The factoring company will look at the credit history of your customers as opposed to your business.

 Recommended: Business Loans Based on Revenue